 Lifesize sculptures from concrete

 It also has been reported on the internet that some of Ivakko’s sculptures have been displayed on several locations in the public area, like spots on the roadside and in markets.
-And some sculptures have got a place in the courtyard of the New Valamo Monastery in Heinävesi.
+And some sculptures got a place in the courtyard of the New Valamo Monastery in Heinävesi.

 It is a green, partly wooded area in the city where a sports accommodation is located, but also buildings and installations that traditionally are related to Finnish radio and television, such as the radio and television museum and a yard with a hill where dishes for telecommunications are installed.